 An arm lift results in a more toned and proportionate appearance, enhancing your self-confidence and expanding your fashion choices.
 The trade-off to your improved image is a resulting scar on the inside of your upper arm.
-This page presents an overview of arm lift, technically called brachioplasty.
-The best way to learn how an arm lift can help fulfill your personal goals is a consultation with Dr. Baker.
+This page presents an overview of arm lift, technically called Brachioplasty.
+The best way to learn how an arm lift can help fulfill your personal goals is through a consultation with Dr. Baker.

 The Best Candidates for an Arm Lift

 Fluctuations in weight, aging and even heredity can cause changes in appearance that you might not expect.
 One such change that can occur in the upper arm results in a droopy, sagging, batwing-like appearance.
-Fitness may strengthen and improve underlying muscle tone of the upper arm, but it cannot address excess skin that has lost elasticity or underlying weakened tissues and localized fat deposits.
+Fitness may strengthen and improve the underlying muscle tone of the upper arm, but it cannot address excess skin that has lost elasticity or underlying weakened tissues and localized fat deposits.

 If the underside of your upper arms has developed sagging, droopy skin, or appears loose and full due to excess skin and fat, an arm lift may be right for you.
-In general, an arm lift reduces excess skin and underlying fat that occurs between underarm region in the elbow, reshaping the arm to result in smoother skin and more normal contours.
+In general, an arm lift reduces excess skin and underlying fat that occurs between the underarm region in the elbow, reshaping the arm to result in smoother skin and more normal contours.

 Inner Arm Incision

 Back of Arm Incision